gferrsilva/QMineral_Modeller/README.md

 regression and mineral formula prediction by several Random Forest classification and regression nested models.

-The models have been developed by researchers of the Directory of Geology and Mineral Resources, of the [Geological Survey of Brazil](https://www.cprm.gov.br/en/) (DGM/CPRM), with the assistance of the technical manager of the EPMA laboratory of the [Institute of Geosciences/University of Brasília](http://www.igd.unb.br/) (IG/UnB).
+The models have been developed by researchers of the [Geological Survey of Brazil](https://www.cprm.gov.br/en/) (SGB/CPRM), with the assistance of the technical manager of the EPMA laboratory of the [Institute of Geosciences/University of Brasília](http://www.igd.unb.br/) (IG/UnB).

 ## Important Notes